Super Bowl XXXVII halftime show

-The Super Bowl XXXVII halftime show took place on January 26, 2003 at the Qualcomm Stadium in San Diego, California as part of Super Bowl XXXVII.
-Shania Twain, No Doubt, and Sting were featured in the show, which was sponsored by AT&T Wireless.
+The Super Bowl XXXVII halftime show took place on January 26, 2003 at Qualcomm Stadium in San Diego, California, as part of Super Bowl XXXVII.
+Shania Twain, No Doubt, and Sting were featured in the show, sponsored by AT&T Wireless.

 Production

 The show was produced by Jimmy Iovine and Joel Gallen and was sponsored by AT&T Wireless.

 Shania Twain's inclusion was announced by the NFL in early January.
 No Doubt then announced their inclusion the following day on their website.
 Ahead of the show, the producers promised that there would not be lip syncing.
 Speculation arose following the show that Twain lip synced her part of the performance.
 The show's sound producer, Paul Liszewski, claimed that Twain had sung live, but that her backing band and Twain's backing vocals were prerecorded.
 However, Twain later admitted that her main vocals had also been prerecorded due to concerns over sound quality.

 Twain became the first artist to have performed both the Grey Cup and Super Bowl halftime shows, having already performed the halftime show at the 90th Grey Cup months earlier.

 As of 2025, Twain's performance marks the last time that a country music act has performed in a Super Bowl halftime show.